PagerDuty/public-support-scripts/enable-webhook-subscription/README.md

 ruby webhook_subscription.rb -a {api-token}
 ```

+This command will:

+- Check for inactive webhook subscriptions in your PagerDuty account.
+- Display the inactive webhooks in the terminal.
+- Prompt you to enable the inactive webhooks.

 ### Method 2: Enable Webhooks Using a CSV File

 If you already have a CSV file containing inactive webhook IDs, you can supply its path and use an additional option to enable them.